Skip to main content

 In Cancer Council Victoria’s presentation, staff handed out cervical screening self-swabs, speculums and bowel screening demo kits to the group to feel.
 This allowed participants to familiarise themselves with screening tools without worrying about contamination of real tests.

 Staff worked with individuals to show them how to lay out the bowel screening test on a plate as if it was a toilet bowel.
-Staff also showed individuals who requested this how to hold the cervical screening self-collection test up and using a hand to represent a vagina, how a person might insert the swab.
+Staff also showed individuals who requested this how to hold the cervical screening self-collection test up and using a hand to represent a vagina, showing how a person might insert the swab themself.

 This made instructions accessible to this audience as current screening instructions are tailored to sighted readers and rely on pictures to explain the process.